zemiret/game-of-p/README.md

 [x] better onboarding - need to emphasize that you cannot use words like "NIE", "TAK" [x] fix settings - you can set set input to some really high number, click "BACK", and then battle mode is messed up.
 BETTER VALIDATION OF INPUTS
-[x] In MENU, help button is overlapping with game mode button [ ] Consider adding some logo to menu - but it'd need to have dynamic size to handle landscape well.
-[ ] Publish :)
+[x] In MENU, help button is overlapping with game mode button ~~ [ ] Consider adding some logo to menu - but it'd need to have dynamic size to handle landscape well. ~~ [x] ONBOARDING first time problem (separate navigators) - 1st time navigate to menu doesn't work [ ] Publish :)

 [ ] IF YOU EVER COME BACK TO HERE - set up pipeline to generate .aab automatically

-[ ] There is "a list of sjp words for games .zip" - we can use that if something is wrong with the current words
+There is "a list of sjp words for games .zip" - we can use that if something is wrong with the current words